infoatgodreams/GoDreams-Repository/Roll Ups/Alternative Care/Restoration.md

 - Demonstrating institutional care’s potential long-term benefits for family dynamics was a longitudinal study which interviewed the families of children with mental retardation who had received residential treatment both one and two years after placement.
 	    * The study found that “respondents primarily reported post placement benefits to the family.”
 Crucially, however, the study also noted that in this particular case, family involvement in the children’s treatment programme while they were institutionalized was “high and stable.”
 	    * Indeed, a renowned longitudinal study carried out in the 1960s – “The Cleveland Bellefaire follow-up study” – found that for children leaving institutions and returning to their families and communities, the gains accrued from institutional care tended to last longer if staff worked with parents and community agents for a transitional period once the child was discharged

-	* * Institutional care and family/community care as being mutually exclusive:
-    * This “care continuum” is a continuum in the sense that it presents an array of care options which fall across a spectrum but not in the sense that children are encouraged to move along it – since the goal is increasingly that of “permanency”, and within a family setting
-    * This view is problematic for a number of reasons:
-        * To “return” to the past form of care, as some advocates of alternative care seem to be espousing, would be to return to a “mixed-economy of care” – and not, as they suggest, family-based care
-        * The second reason that the “either-or” approach is problematic is that by presenting family or community-based care as “alternatives” to institutional care, proponents of this view miss the point that historically, long-term institutional care facilities have spearheaded a number of the key healthcare initiatives (particularly to do with community outreach) that are now being presented as “alternatives” to those very institutions
+- The second reason that the “either-or” approach is problematic is that by presenting family or community-based care as “alternatives” to institutional care, proponents of this view miss the point that historically, long-term institutional care facilities have spearheaded a number of the key healthcare initiatives (particularly to do with community outreach) that are now being presented as “alternatives” to those very institutions
-        * The “either-or” assumption dismisses or at the very least underplays any possibility of combining elements of institutional care and the alternatives provided.
+- The “either-or” assumption dismisses or at the very least underplays any possibility of combining elements of institutional care and the alternatives provided.
 In a similar fashion, the suggestion made in this paper is that SCH, which is intricately connected with Karnataka’s Community Care Centres on multiple levels: from family tracing to information sharing, from outreach services to follow-up care, demonstrates the extent to which it is possible to combine the benefits of both institutional care and community-based alternatives while offsetting a number of the disadvantages of each.

-* Family and community-based care as the universally best options
+## Family and community-based care are not the universally best options
-    * Even the staunchest advocates of family-based care appreciate that this is not always possible – either because the child has been orphaned or because some biological parents for medical or other reasons are unable to care for their child.
-This is particularly true for CLHA, who are likely to have lost their parents to AIDS or have parent(s) with seriously compromised health – parent(s) who may not have long to live.
+- Even the staunchest advocates of family-based care appreciate that this is not always possible – either because the child has been orphaned or because some biological parents for medical or other reasons are unable to care for their child.
     * For this reason, foster care or adoption are typically presented as viable alternatives to institutional care for these children to be able to be brought up in an environment which is as home-like as possible.
     * Adoption and Foster care in India:
         * Most relevant to the present study, the striking absence of foster care across India has been noted.